sulaimonao/self_hosted_search_engine/README.md

 Client-side logging (frontend / Electron) is forwarded into the same telemetry store; see `docs/logging_frontend.md` for details and verification steps.

+Every inbound Flask request now emits a `traffic.http.server` event that captures method, path, latency, byte counts, sanitized headers, and a redacted body snapshot when JSON is supplied.
+Outbound `requests` traffic is mirrored as `traffic.http.client`, so calls to Ollama, remote crawlers, and internal services share the same trace identifiers.
+Both directions respect `LOG_SAMPLE_PCT` (defaults to 1.0) and land in `events.ndjson`, making it easy to correlate chat requests with downstream HTTP calls when debugging.

 The refresh pipeline now streams normalized documents to SQLite immediately, even when the embedding model is still warming up.
 Pending chunks land in the `pending_documents`, `pending_chunks`, and `pending_vectors_queue` tables inside